Trouble Ahead for Military Radars at S-Band

 S-band radars are already part of the missile warning for Alaska and the new system in Hawaii.
 Guam’s enhanced 360-degree defense, now under construction, also depends on S-band.
 As threats grow, S-band radars will be integral to protecting the continental United States, too.

 Military radars have been integral to operations since early in World War II, and they’ve gotten better with each decade.
 Major types of military equipment use different frequency bands on the electromagnetic spectrum.
 High-power, low-frequency radars track distant objects.
-Shorter waves at higher frequencies take over for finesse tasks like fire control.
+Shorter waves at higher frequencies take over for finesse tasks such as fire control.
 All bands have their functions.
 C-Band is medium range, X-Band is for short range, Ku-Band is for close-in support, and so on.

 The S-band radars are vital, and the need to fence off the military spectrum has been lost in the clutter for too long.

 Sharing wireless spectrum is a fact of life, but there is a backstory to this current problem.
-For the past 30 years, the Federal Communications Commission has made billions by auctioning spectrum rights.
+For the past 30 years, the Federal Communications Commission has made billions of dollars by auctioning spectrum rights.
 (Sometimes the revenue even gets applied to the national debt.)
 Over time, more segments of the spectrum have been licensed for everything from mobile phones to high-definition video.

 This is not one of those cases.

 Second, sensors operating in the S-band can detect smaller targets than sensors operating in other frequencies while maintaining precise resolutions.
 This makes S-band radars effective at what the military calls discrimination: spotting the lethal missile warhead in the midst of junk, debris, and clutter.
-Bottom line: S-band operates in all-weather performance conditions and it can tell apart between different threats.
+Bottom line: S-band operates in all-weather performance conditions and it can tell apart different threats.

 Of course, the technical selling points for S-band make it very attractive to commercial ventures, too.
 When these military high-tech systems were designed, S-band was just for the military.
 Hence, several commercial companies want to cut in and operate their systems in S-band.
 Videos and social media apps eat up 80 percent of wireless data usage.
-Commercial wireless companies are seeking out more room on the spectrum to run 5G, while keeping costs down.
+Commercial wireless companies are seeking out more room on the spectrum to run 5G while keeping costs down.

-The assault on S-band takes a soft-sell approach.
-Advocates point to the need to “share” and stimulate new innovation.
-“New approaches to spectrum allocation are allowing 4G/5G networks to coexist with existing incumbents—especially the military, which is a major user of the spectrum most desirable for commercial use,” wrote one expert.
+“New approaches to spectrum allocation are allowing 4G/5G networks to coexist with existing incumbents—especially the military, which is a major user of the spectrum most desirable for commercial use,” one expert wrote.

-Another highly sophisticated argument first acknowledges the ridiculous and prohibitive costs of compelling the military to vacate spectrum, estimated at $120 billion or more, just to reconfigure the Aegis systems, if it could even be done.
+Another highly sophisticated argument first acknowledges the ridiculous and prohibitive costs of compelling the military to vacate the spectrum, estimated at $120 billion or more, just to reconfigure the Aegis systems, if it could even be done.
 Next, advocates make the case for a form of spectrum sharing that would nonetheless put commercial companies in the military bands, with the expectation that military radars can just move over and make room, as though they were hogging two seats on Amtrak.

 American economic prosperity does not depend on clearing S-band for commercial uses.
 Commercial wireless firms can cope with military radars in S-band by shifting their attention to other parts of the spectrum.

 As China is building up its nuclear arsenal and experimenting with hypersonic weapons, the full abilities of S-band are becoming even more important.
-Said another way, the worse the threat gets, the more America will rely on unimpeded S-band military radars.
+Said another way, the worse the threat gets, the more the United States will rely on unimpeded S-band military radars.
 Choking off part of the spectrum could limit the ability for radars to see multiple missiles and warheads aimed at the American homeland or at U.S. forces overseas.

 China knows full well how important S-band is to U.S. military operations.
-China reserves crucial S-band spectrum for its own use, but is pushing an international standard that, conveniently, would interfere with U.S. military systems.
+China reserves crucial S-band spectrum for its own use but is pushing an international standard that, conveniently, would interfere with U.S. military systems.

 Considering the unprecedented threats to global security posed by Russia, China, and North Korea, this is no time to endanger national security with a misplaced S-band sale.